Great Salt Desert: Post-glacial lake system

 Almost 3,000 years ago, at the start of the post-glacial era, the Kavir was a series of vast lakes.

 Wildlife

 Half Mountain, Dasht-e Kavir Desert.
 This small mountain is fault-bounded at its south edge.
 The alluvium is about 900 meters (2,900 feet) lower than the summit (labelled).
 Image is about 17 kilometers (10 miles) wide.

 Vegetation in the Dasht-e Kavir is adapted to the hot and arid climate as well as to the saline soil in which it is rooted.

-Persian gazelles live in parts of steppe and desert areas of the central plateau.
-Wild sheep (Ovis orientalis), camels, wild goats (Capra aegagrus) and Persian leopards are common in mountainous areas.
-Night life brings on wild cats, wolves, foxes, and other carnivores.
+Goitered gazelles live in parts of steppe and desert areas of the central plateau.
+Mouflon, dromedaries, wild goats and Persian leopards are common in mountainous areas.
+Night life brings on Arabian wildcats, Indian wolves, foxes, and other carnivores.

 Cultivation

 The extreme heat and many storms in Dasht-e Kavir cause extensive erosion, which makes it almost impossible to cultivate the lands.
 The desert is almost uninhabited and knows little exploitation.